 Although I’ve been to Cartmel before, this was the first time I had stopped to take a look inside Cartmel Priory, The Priory Church of St Mary and St Michael, which is part of the Church of England and has stood here in various forms for over 800 years.

-I also picked up another lovely leaflet which serves as a church trail, detailing all the local churches you might like to see across the nearby area.
+I also picked up another interesting leaflet which serves as a church trail, detailing all the local churches you might like to see across the nearby area.

 5. Go to the Races